 The Magma is a great contender for summer alpinists on a budget, as it is super light and compressible, barely taking up any space in your pack.
-For mild winter activities when it doesn't get colder than 20º, the Magma is good to go, but for true winter expeditions that involve long stints in your bag while temps hover around zero, we recommend a burlier, warmer bag like the Brooks Range Drift -10, or the Feathered Friends Snow Bunting.
+For mild winter activities when it doesn't get colder than 20º, the Magma is good to go, but for true winter expeditions that involve long stints in your bag while temps hover around zero, we recommend a burlier, warmer bag.

 If you're looking for something lightweight and easy on the wallet, the REI Co-Op Magma 10 is a solid choice, especially if you consider yourself a warm sleeper.
 Available in three sizes, there's something for everyone, whether your top priority is weight savings or comfort.